KarolS/fimpp/README.md

 Compilation
 ----------

-You will need Scala compiler from [Scala's website](http://www.scala-lang.org/downloads).
-JDK would also come in handy.
+You will need Scala compiler from [Scala's website](http://www.scala-lang.org/downloads) and JDK.

+The easiest way is to use the provided makefile:

+    $ make

+And that's all!
+A freshly compiled JAR lands in your bin directory!

+If you want to compile it manually (e.g. no _make_ on your system), follow these steps:

     $ mkdir target
     $ scalac -d target src/stasiak/karol/fimpp/*
     $ cd target
-    $ jar cfe fimpp.jar stasiak.karol.fimpp.Main stasiak
+    $ jar cfe ../bin/fimpp.jar stasiak.karol.fimpp.Main stasiak

-To run it, simply use Scala or Java:

-    $ scala fimpp.jar <FIM++ script file>
-    or
-    $ java --cp /path/to/scala-library.jar:fimpp.jar stasiak.karol.fimpp.Main <FIM++ script file>

-or copy it into the bin directory in place of the old one and use the scripts.
+(By the way, the steps above should also work on Windows.)

 Examples
 --------